thinkshout/thinkshout/blog/_posts/2014-07-18-getting-started-with-sass-for-drupal-and-zen-part-ii.md

 }
 ```

-With SASS we can nest the style like this.
+With SASS, we can nest the style like this:

 ```scss
 a {